Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 PHY 161 University Physics II (4 Credits)

-This lecture and recitation course deals with , mechanics, heat, sound, light, electricity and, magnetism, and modern physics.
-The course , emphasizes analytical methods with application of, Calculus and problem solving. , Accompanying laboratories: PHY 2
+This lecture and recitation course deals with electricity and magnetism, light, and modern physics.
+The course emphasizes analytical methods with application of Calculus and problem solving.
+Accompanying laboratories: PHY 161L.

 PHY 161L University Physics Laboratory II (1 Credits)